1j01/textual-paint/README.md

 - Pressing both mouse buttons stops the current tool, but doesn't undo the current action.
 - Due to limitations of the terminal, shortcuts using Shift or Alt might not work.
 - Menus are not keyboard navigable.
 - Clicking the Zoom submenu doesn't always work.
-You just have to click it a few times before it opens. <!--(It may be technically open but positioned off screen, or lacking width/height, or infinitely sized.
-I don't know.
-It seems to explode in size before disappearing.)-->
+You just have to click it a few times before it opens. <!--It tries to position itself based on its size, but its size isn't known until it's opened — at least, not reliably.-->
 - Some languages don't display correctly.
 - Large files can make the program very slow, as can magnifying the canvas.
 - The program may crash or freeze up randomly, and there's no auto-save feature.